fsprojects/FsUnit/README.md

 =======

 Visual Studio 11 support is available for all 4 of the targetted testing frameworks.
 FsUnit.MsTest is supported only in VS11 and no additional steps are required to use it.
-FsUnit for NUnit, FsUnit.MbUnit, and FsUnit.xUnit target F# 2.0 as well as F# 3.0.
+FsUnit for NUnit, FsUnit.MbUnit, and FsUnit.Xunit target F# 2.0 as well as F# 3.0.
 Because of this, a few additional steps are required in order to use these libraries in VS11.
 After installing one of these packages, add an `App.config` file to the project (if one doesn't already exist).
 Build the project and then run the command "Add-BindingRedirect projectname" (where projectname is the name of your test project) in the NuGet
 Package Manager Console.
 This command will update the `App.config` to include binding redirects from previous version of `FSharp.Core` to